 During the Great Recession the City implemented various cost savings measures as a part of a Financial Recovery Plan and those measures (which included employee pension cost sharing, limits on vacation time buy outs, the reallocation of employee time to appropriate non-General Fund accounts, reductions in contract law enforcement and various energy and water savings measures) continue to provide cost savings benefit to the City.
-In 2017, the City Council adopted a Five-Year Financial Plan, and has begun implementing various measures from the plan.
-This budget has incorporated projections related to the establishment of a Pension Trust Fund, a key measure of the Plan.
-The Fund is expected to provide revenue sufficient to mitigate financial impacts of pension cost increases on the City's annual budgeting.
+In 2017, the City Council adopted a Five-Year Financial Plan, and has implemented important recommendations from the plan, including the establishment of a Pension Trust Fund and new revenue development.